 Lose Yourself For A Few Days In The Lap Of Nature

-The most beautiful thing about travel is that it opens your eyes to different places as well as its cultures and flavours.
+The most beautiful thing about travel is that it opens your eyes to different places as well as their cultures and flavours.
 Also, there’s no better opportunity to learn more about the local culture and history than by staying with a local in their homestay.
 Only a local can tell you stories and help you explore the hidden spots that aren’t part of any guidebook.
 And Coorg is one of those places, which has a lot of hidden spots yet to be discovered by tourists.

-Let this serene place weave its magic around you as you relax in one among the many beautiful homestays in Coorg.
+Let this serene place weave its magic around you as you relax in one of the many beautiful homestays in Coorg.
 But also be mindful about leaving a bit of magic for everyone else to experience.
 As travellers, it is our responsibility to ensure we don’t burden the environment any more than we have to.
-We need to respect the ecology and wildlife of the place and the culture of its people and ensure we preserve it for our future generations to experience.
-In these strange times, we should ensure our own safety as well those of the hosts and the people of the land.
+We need to respect the ecology and wildlife of the place and the culture of its people and ensure we preserve it for future generations to experience.
+In these strange times, we should ensure our own safety as well as those of the hosts and the people of the land.
 Travelling responsibly and safely will ensure a pleasant memory for everyone.
 Let’s take only wonderful memories from the experience and leave behind less of a carbon footprint.
-Let us know if you’ve experienced any of these lovely homestays in Coorg int he comments below.
+Let us know if you’ve experienced any of these lovely homestays in Coorg in the comments below.

 Serene Woods is one of the best luxury homestays in Coorg but you can also visit Riyavar Luxury Homestay and Gowri Nivas.

-The best homestays for couples are Ashraya Homestay, Kedakal Estate, Chilipili Estate Homestay, Ajantha Homestay and many more.
+The best homestays for couples are Ashraya Homestay, Kedakal Estate, Chilipili Estate Homestay, Ajantha Homestay, and many more.

 The homestays in Coorg begin at a price of INR 500 and can go as high as INR 15000-16000.